How to file a complaint about Disability Rights Ohio

 Second appeal is with the Executive Director.
 When you appeal, explain what you do not like about the supervisor’s decision.
 The Executive Director will review the decision, your reason for an appeal, and will make a decision within thirty (30) days.
 You will receive this decision in writing.
 If you are unhappy with the Executive Director’s decision, you can appeal this decision within fifteen (15) days.

 Third appeal is with the Board of Directors.
 You can appeal the Executive Director’s decision within fifteen (15) days by phone or in writing.
-The Board of Directors meets every other month and grievances usually will be reviewed at the next regularly scheduled board meeting.
+The Board of Directors meets 4 times per year.
+Tier III grievances will first be reviewed by the Grievance Committee.
+After their review, they will vote on what recommendation to make to the full board at their next regularly scheduled board meeting.
+The Board of Directors will then make the final determination of the grievance.

 The Board of Directors may consider the following information about your appeal: